doodwow/tax-calculator/README.md

 # Tax Calculator

-Basic sales tax is applicable at a rate of 10% on all goods, except books, food, and medical products that are exempt.
-Import duty is an additional sales tax applicable on all imported goods at a rate of 5%, with no exemptions.
+Taxes are calculated with a rate of 17.5%, rounding the result to the upper 0.05.
+Please note that medical products are exempt from taxes and an additional 1.25 fixed amount is added as an extra tax on CDs.

 When I purchase items I receive a receipt which lists the name of all the items and their price (including tax), finishing with the total cost of the